 Kefir is similar to yogurt in offering probiotic health benefits, as well as healthy gut-bacteria.
 Kefir has a thick, drinkable consistency and sour taste.
 I personally don’t enjoy the taste of kefir straight from a glass, so I add it to smoothies, baking, and make the most delicious spreadable cheese.
 Kefir is one of the simplest probiotic foods to make.

 Kefir grains don’t expire, so continue to repeat the process as desired.
 Over time your grains will grow and multiple, providing enough to share or make larger amounts of kefir.
-Keep kefir in the fridge and use in smoothies, baking (in place of milk), or making spreadable cheese (recipe coming soon).
+Keep kefir in the fridge and use in smoothies, baking (in place of milk), or making spreadable cheese.
 Store grains in water and keep in the fridge until you’re ready to culture more kefir.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.